-While I’m designing, I’m joined by engineering.
-And while engineering, I’m joined by designing.
+While I’m designing, I’m doing some engineering.
+And while engineering, I’m doing some designing.
 There is design in engineering and there is engineering in design.
 In one’s mind, not only there is no need for clear boundaries but clear boundaries can be harmful.

 So it is neither the PM’s fault nor the engineer’s fault that they find themselves at each other’s throats.
 It’s the fault of a boundary created to creation itself.
 But as each one separately is a necessary expertise of his own, a boundary is inevitable.
 Luckily, different conditions set different boundaries.
 Some look more like a process, some look more like a flow.
 We’ll see how these boundaries are created in the next chapter.